The Financial Logic of Concierge Medicine

 Technology ROI: Quantifying the Return on Practice Technology

-Technology return on investment in a concierge practice can be quantified across four dimensions: physician time recovery, revenue optimization, staffing efficiency, and patient experience enhancement.
-Each dimension contributes measurably to the practice's financial health, and together they typically represent a return that far exceeds the cost of the technology itself.
+Technology return on investment in a concierge practice can be examined across four dimensions: physician time recovery, revenue integrity, staffing efficiency, and patient experience.
+Each contributes measurably to the practice's financial health, and together they typically justify considerably more technology spending than the instinctively frugal physician expects.

 Financial Sustainability as a Practice Design Principle